CleasbyCode/pdvrdt/README.md

 Your data file is encrypted & compressed.

-*Using the -i (imgur) option with the -e (embed mode) option, increases the Imgur PNG upload size limit from 5MB to 20MB.*
+*Using the -i (imgur) option, increases the Imgur PNG upload size limit from 5MB to 20MB.*

 *Once the PNG image has been uploaded to your Imgur page, you can grab links of the image for sharing.*